-Alternatively, you can go via the main menu and chose Documents > Import document(s) or - even easier - drag and drop the files from Windows Explorer or Mac Finder into the Document System window.
-From the image above you can tell that there are additional options to import special types of data, including importing documents from spreadsheets or creating a text directly in MAXQDA.
+Alternatively, you can go via the "Import" tab menu and click the Documents symbol or - even easier - drag and drop the files from Windows Explorer or Mac Finder into the Document System window.
+On the "Import" tab you will see additional options to import special types of data, including importing documents from spreadsheets, focus group transcripts or creating a text directly in MAXQDA.